UNZA in the NWP: 1975-79 — new chapter in my life

 Returning home to the NWP.
 While I enjoyed teaching at the main campus of UNZA in Lusaka, several things happened to make me change course.
 One, Zindi decided life in Zambia was no longer her “cup of tea” and decided to return to America, where she could once again live in New York City.
 Two, I decided living in the always chaotic city of Lusaka was not my “cup of tea” either.
 Three, I decided I did not want to complete my Kenyan research, despite the three years spent on it.
 Rather I wanted to work in and complete historical research on the NWP.
 When UNZA’s Extra-Muriel Department decided to expand by opening a new centre for the NWP in Solwezi, I applied.

-Setting up a new centre for Extra-Muriel Department was a huge task.
+A Huge Task!
+Setting up a new centre for the Extra-Muriel Department.
 Both the government as well as the University wanted UNZA to have at least a small presence in the province.
 Setting things up became a joint endeavor with NWP provincial officials, centering on the Ministry of Education, much involved.
 I was the negotiator and navigator between all.
 Tack and diplomacy were ultra necessary!
 Many mutual tasks included: finding me temporary housing until UNZA could build a home, locating an office in the overwhelmed provincial headquarters area and finding places to hold any classes that I developed.
 My first office was located in a large store room at Kikombe Primary School halfway between my first home and the provincial buildings.
 Annie Matafwali was my first secretary.
 This office was a good way to keep in touch with the younger generation, but not so good for office productivity!
 Still we prevailed.
 In 1977, we got new office space in a central Provincial Administration building and Felix Mukuka replaced Annie as my secretary.

 UNZA: office at Kikombe, Annie, and health education class